mrigankvashist/100-Days-of-Java/README.md

 You are given n numbers, representing the weights of n items.
 You are given a number "cap", which is the capacity of a bag you've.
 You are required to calculate and print the maximum value that can be created in the bag without overflowing it's capacity.

+- ### Fractional Knapsack
+You are required to calculate and print the maximum value that can be created in the bag without overflowing it's capacity.
+Note1 -> Items can be added to the bag even partially.
+But you are not allowed to put same items again and again to the bag.